Eligibility for mass vaccination clinics expands again to include people 50+

 More people will be able to start booking appointments for COVID-19 vaccines as the eligibility for mass vaccination clinics expands again.

-Starting later this morning people 50 and older, people with high risk health conditions, and Group One of people who cannot work from home can get a shot at a clinic.
+Starting at 8 a.m. this morning people 50 and older, people with high risk health conditions, and Group One of people who cannot work from home can get a shot at a clinic.

 The first group of people who cannot work from home includes people working in food manufacturing, agricultural and farm workers, police officers, fire fighters, and emergency medical service workers.